gillesmaire/mychessbaselib/README.md

 ## Doxygen documentation

-The Doxyfile file  to generate a documentation is present in root directory of project
+The Doxyfile file to generate a documentation is present in root directory of project.
+It is names Doxyfile